cgoettel/recipes/bread/cinnamon-rolls.md

 ## Ingredients

-### Yeast

-- 1.5T yeast
+- 1.5 T yeast
-- 1C lukewarm water
+- 1 C lukewarm water
-- 1t sugar

-### Rolls

-- 6T lard
-- 1C sugar
+- 1 t sugar
-- 8C flour
+- 8 C flour
+- 1 C sugar
+- 6 T lard
-- 2C hot water
+- 2 C water
 - 2 eggs, beaten
-- 1T salt
+- 1 T salt

 ### Filling

-- &frac12;C softened butter
+- &frac12; C softened butter
-- 1&frac12;C brown sugar
+- 1&frac12; C brown sugar
-- 2T cinnamon
+- 2 T cinnamon

 ### Frosting

-- 4T butter
+- 4 T butter
-- 2C powdered sugar
+- 2 C powdered sugar
-- 4T milk
+- 4 T milk
-- 1t vanilla extract
+- 1 t vanilla extract

-## Directions
+## Instructions

-- Start the yeast
+1. Start the yeast in a cup of lukewarm water with a teaspoon of sugar.
-- Cut the lard into the dry ingredients.
+1. Cut the lard into the dry ingredients.
-- Combine beaten eggs, water, and yeast start.
+1. Combine beaten eggs, water, and yeast starter.
 Add half the flour and make a batter.
 Keep adding flour until the dough is formed.
-Okay if it's a little sticky.
+It's okay if it's a little sticky.
 Knead until the dough is smooth.
+1. Split the dough in half.
+For each half:
-- Roll out half the dough.
+  1. Roll out half the dough.
-- Mix the filling.
+  1. Mix the filling.
 Spread it out onto the dough.
-Roll, cut, put into a greased 9x13.
+  1. Roll, cut into segments, put into a greased 9"x13" pan.
-- Repeat for other half of dough.
-- Cover and let rise.
+1. Cover and let rise.
-- Heat oven to 350F.
+1. Heat oven to 350&deg;F.
-- Bake for 20-30min.
+1. Bake for 20&ndash;30min, or until tops are golden brown.
-- Once cooled, make the frosting and go nuts.
+1. Once cooled, make the frosting and evenly apply to the baked rolls.